 We seek fellows who will help ensure that ample clean water is available to both urban and rural people.
 Strategies for achieving this can include technology, mitigation, regulation and watershed management.
 This could also include efforts aimed at reducing particular sources of pollution.
 We encourage combining both a landscape approach and a technology approach to the provision of clean water.

 We seek fellows who will analyze and assess alternative energy portfolios that can meet a region’s or nation’s energy needs over the next 20 years while also achieving the multiple environmental goals of minimal habitat fragmentation and degradation, reduced emissions, minimal risk to people, and sustainable water use or impact.
-Such work could entail thinking through how to integrate energy innovations into this environmental and portfolio approach.
+Such work could entail thinking through how to integrate energy innovations into this environmental and portfolio approach, or engaging in discovery or development of green chemistry and engineering methods.
 The portfolios to be considered might include shale gas, nuclear, coal, oil and renewables.